ama-team/elasticsearch-schema/docs/assembly.md

 sources.
 Those sources may contain different versions for different products, and on this stage algorithm resolves those sources into in-memory structures - usually this will mean just reading files and resolving `$ref` references.
-The result of this phase is jsut a collection of structures (one for every source) that may contain invalid data.
+The result of this phase is just a collection of structures (one for every source) that may contain invalid data.